unicode-org/cldr/docs/ldml/tr35-numbers.md

 For example, if the currency is ZWD and the number is 1234, then the latter maps to `count="other"` for English.
 The unit pattern for that is "{0} {1}", and the display name is "Zimbabwe dollars".
 The final formatted number is then "1,234 Zimbabwe dollars".

-When the currency symbol is substituted into a pattern, there may be some further modifications, according to the following.
+---

+When a currency symbol is substitited into a pattern, some spacing adjustments or other adjustments may be necessary depending on the nature of the symbol.
+In CLDR 42 and later, the preferred way to handle this is via the `alt="alphaNextToNumber"` variant of the `currencyFormat` `pattern`, as described in _[Section 2.4.2: Currency Formats](#Currency_Formats)_.
+In earlier versions of CLDR this was handled via the `currencySpacing` element as described below.
+This element is still present in CLDR 42 and its use is described below for implementations that may not yet support the `alt="alphaNextToNumber"` variant of the `currencyFormat` `pattern`.

 ```xml
 <currencySpacing>